 - 1 jalapeño pepper seeded and diced (leave seeds in for extra spicy risotto)

 - 1/8-1/4 teaspoon cayenne pepper depending on how spicy you want it

 - 2 ears fresh sweet corn kernels removed (or 2 cups frozen corn)

-- 1 cup grated cotija cheese plus more for garnish
+- 1 cup cotija cheese crumbled, plus more for garnish

-- If stock is cold, simmer on low to warm up in a small pot on the stovetop.
+- Simmer chicken stock on low to warm up in a small pot on the stovetop.